DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "I doubt it is possible for humans...
 But, even if by some miracle it does happen, it will be result of Alfreyja-sama's own will."

-For the foreign gods alliance to collapse due to internal strife would be the worst possible scenario.
+For the sidhes alliance to collapse due to internal strife would be the worst possible scenario.
 Compared to that, even if Heaven lord Alfreyja would fall, there will be hope to revive their races' alliance.
 This was the bitter result of discussion among close aides of Alfreyja.